MarcDonald/obsidian-day-one-importer/README.md

 - Text entries
 - Rich text
 - Date-based file names or UUID file names
-- Inline images and videos
+- Attachments: photos, videos, PDFs, audios
+- Day One internal links can be converted to Obsidian links

 #### Added to frontmatter

-- Tags
+- Tags (with configurable tag styles, e.g. `camelCase`, `snake_case`)
 - If entry is starred
 - If entry is pinned
 - If entry is "all day"